jacobtomlinson/website/content/posts/2020/2020-02-19-dask-clusters-overview.md

 Now that we have laid out the current state of the Dask distributed cluster ecosystem let's discuss where we could go next.

-As shown at the beginning a Dask cluster is a combination of scheduler, workers and clients which enable distributed execution of Python functions.
+As shown at the beginning a Dask cluster is a combination of scheduler, workers and client which enable distributed execution of Python functions.
 Setting up your own cluster on your own machines is straight forward, but there is such a variety of ways to provision infrastructure that we now have a number of ways of automating this.

 This variation opens up a number of questions about how we can improve things.